erikluu/FetchOA/README.md

 # Fetch ML OA

-- I am new to creating images myself with Docker.
+I am new to creating images myself with Docker.
 Hopefully I did this right.

+Thank you for the opportunity!

 1. Download repo
 2. Run `docker build -t myapp .`